meriladislav/odimh5_validator/README.md

   -c, --csv arg        standard-definition .csv table, e.g.
                        your_path/your_table.csv
-  -v, --version arg    standard version to use, e.g. 2.1
+  -v, --version arg    standard version to use, e.g. 2.1 -t, --valueTable arg  optional .csv table with the assumed attribute values
+                        - the format is as in the standard-definition .csv table
       --checkOptional  check the presence of the optional ODIM entries, default is False
       --checkExtras    check the presence of extra entries, not mentioned in